Covid 19 coronavirus: Vodafone NZ staff brace for redundancies

 Vodafone NZ could become the next large company to lay off staff as Covid-19 pummels the economy.

-A consultation process has begun that an insider tells the Herald will lead to some degree of redundancies among its 2000 staff as the telco reviews costs across the board.
+A review has begun that an insider tells the Herald will lead to some degree of redundancies among its 2000 staff as the telco reviews costs across the board.

 READ MORE: